FAU-LMS/vvc-extension-mm/README.md

 # VVC Extension: Multi-Model 360-Degree Video Coding

-Code will be made available upon publication.
+Code will be made available by November 1st 2023.

 ## Usage